SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/General_database/Migrating_the_general_database_to_a_DMS_Cassandra_cluster.md

 Regardless of whether your DataMiner System currently uses SQL databases or Cassandra databases per DMA, from DataMiner 10.2.0/10.2.2 onwards, you can use a migrator tool to switch to a Cassandra cluster setup.
 For more information, see [Cassandra Cluster Migrator](https://community.dataminer.services/documentation/sql-to-cassandra-cluster-migrator/).

-In earlier DataMiner versions, a Cassandra to Cassandra Cluster Migrator tool was available; however, we highly recommend that you upgrade to DataMiner 10.2.0 or 10.2.2 and use the above-mentioned Cassandra Cluster Migrator instead.
+In earlier DataMiner versions, a Cassandra to Cassandra Cluster Migrator tool was available; however, we highly recommend that you upgrade to DataMiner 10.2.0 or 10.2.2 (or higher) and use the above-mentioned Cassandra Cluster Migrator instead.

 ## Limitations